HuotPV/SchoolOfFish/README.md

 CarnivorousFish have no group behaviour.
 When they are hungry, they hunt for fish until they manage to reach one and eat it.

 # Outputs:
-The program produces a .csv file describing the status of every fish at each time step, a snapshot of the simulation and a set of diagnostics.
+The program produces a .csv file describing the status of every fish at each time step, a series of snapshots of the simulation and a set of diagnostics.